 - Deodorant.
 Rubbing alcohol can be a quick helper if you’re out of deodorant.
 You can spray directly on your armpit, but avoid after shaving since it can sting.
 Some people also mix essential oils such as lavender with the alcohol for a skin-soothing scent.

 - Evaporating water from the ear.
 If you’ve got water in your ears from a pool, mix a solution of 1/2 teaspoon rubbing alcohol and 1/2 teaspoon white vinegar.
-Pour or place using a dropper the solution into your ear while your head is to the side.
+Pour or place the solution using a dropper into your ear while your head is to the side.
 Allow the solution to drain out.
 Don’t apply it if you have an ear infection or tear in your eardrum as the solution could go deeper into your ear.

 - Liniment for muscle aches.
 Applying a cloth soaked in rubbing alcohol on aching muscles can create a cooling sensation and stimulate blood flow to aching areas.
 Only apply to a small area.
 Putting alcohol on your entire body could cause harmful neurological effects because your skin can soak it in.